Tuition & Financial Aid

 Financial aid is available to U.S. citizens, U.S. nationals and U.S. permanent residents through the federal government.
 Financial aid is made up of grants and loans.
 Grants are very limited and need-based, so students are encouraged to complete their FAFSA as soon as possible after January 1st of the year they plan on attending UH.
-A graduate student in one of these categories is eligible for $20,500.00 (amount effective fall 2007) per year in Federal Direct subsidized and/or unsubsidized loans.
+A graduate student in one of these categories is eligible for $20,500.00 per year in Federal Direct unsubsidized loans.
 Repayment for both types of loans begins 6 months after graduation or anytime the student drops to less than 5 hours per semester.
-An application is available through the Free Application for Federal Student Aid web site, at www.studentaid.gov.
+An application is available through the Free Application for Federal Student Aid web site.

 The Bauer College of Business is unique in that it houses a financial aid advisor that exclusively serves its graduate students.
-If you have any questions regarding financial aid, please contact the Financial Aid Advisor in the Bauer Graduate & Professional Program at email@example.com.
+If you have any questions regarding financial aid, please contact the Financial Aid Advisor, Karina Galvan, in the Bauer Graduate & Professional Programs Office at firstname.lastname@example.org.

 C. T. Bauer College of Business